ThatLionLady/QC/README.md

 # Quality Control

-Here are scripts that for getting quality control statistics for various things.
+Here are scripts for getting quality control statistics for various things.

 ## Scripts:
 - FastQC to MultiQC